tinyvision-ai-inc/pico-ice-sdk/README.md

 pico-ice-sdk
 ============

-This is the firmware library for the [pico-ice](https://pico-ice.readthedocs.io/), a board combining a Raspberry Pi RP2040 and an Lattice iCE40.
+This is a library for using the [pico-ice](https://pico-ice.tinyvision.ai/), a board combining a Raspberry Pi RP2040 and an Lattice iCE40.

-You will need an ARM development environment as described by the [pico-sdk](https://github.com/raspberrypi/pico-sdk):
+You will need an ARM compiler toolchain (see [pico-sdk](https://github.com/raspberrypi/pico-sdk)):

 ```
 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
 ```

-See the [`pico-template`](example/pico-template) to setup this SDK into your project.
+You can copy-paste [`pico-template`](example/pico-template) and add this directory as a submodule to get started.

 Make sure to update all submodules before trying the [examples](example):